CAN ELEPHANTS IN ASIA BE FREED INTO THE WILD?

 No, activities are extra charge.
 The price of room includes the room and free breakfast, and feeding the elephants.

-What kind of breakfast is included with my room?
+ARE meals is included with my room?

 Do you have vegetarian/ vegan options?

-Yes, we have many vegetarian and vegan dishes
+Yes, we have many vegetarian and vegan dishes but please tell us in advance so the chef can plan.

 Is drinking water safe in Thailand?